LLNL/axom/src/docs/sphinx/dev_guide/dev_summary.rst

 The Axom team uses a sprint-based development process.
-We collect and track issues (bugs, feature requests, tasks, etc.) and then target a set of development tasks (i.e., issues) to complete for each quarterly (3 month) release cycles for the project.
-Within this quarterly time framework, developers of individual Axom components may plan and schedule work in any way that works for them.
-However, work performed in each 3 month release cycle is tracked as a single unified sprint encompassing activities for the entire project.
+We collect and track issues (bugs, feature requests, tasks, etc.) and then target a set of development tasks (i.e., issues) to complete for each quarterly (3 month) release cycle.
+Within this time frame, developers of individual Axom components may plan and schedule work in any way that works for them.
+However, work performed in each release cycle is tracked as a single unified sprint encompassing activities for the entire project.

 See :ref:`jira-label` for more information about how we do issue tracking and release planning.